CLI reference

 quport split --n-logical 6 --depth 5 --seed 1 --strategy tpccap --out-dir distributed_out

-Maps a random circuit globally, splits the mapped circuit into per-QPU local QASM files, and writes remote_ops.json.
+Maps a random or --input-qasm circuit globally, splits the mapped circuit into per-QPU local QASM files, and writes remote_ops.json.

 This command is useful for inspecting how a globally routed circuit is decomposed, but it is not the preferred distributed-compilation workflow.
 Prefer compile-dist when you want to avoid cross-QPU global routing and keep remote operations explicit from the compilation flow.